Updated April 2025

 Voigtlander 28/2 @f/2, Leica M10-R

-When I saw the announcement for this lens, I expected similar performance to the Voigtlander 35/2 Ultron (review), which is great but doesn’t break any records.
+When I saw the announcement for this lens, I expected similar performance to the Voigtlander 35/2 Ultron (review), which is a great lens but wouldn’t be mistaken for an APO lens.
 Shockingly, the new Voigtlander 28/2 is one of the highest-performance 28mm lenses ever made.
-It’s honestly a comical lens: it’s styled like a lens from the 1950s you’d find sitting in a thrift shop, but optically it matches or exceeds the $4995 Leica 28 Summicron.
+It’s honestly a bit comical that it’s offered with 1950s styling, but optically matches or exceeds the $5,395 Leica 28 Summicron.

 Good